Full-Time Equivalent (FTE)

 To convert an employee’s full-time equivalency into standard hours, multiply their FTE rate by 40.
 For example, if an employee has an FTE of 0.80, multiplying that number by 40 means that an employee works 32 hours a week.

-What Is FTE Salary?
+What is FTE salary?

-HR departments often use FTE salaries to determine their part-time workers’ compensation.
-A part-time employee’s FTE salary is calculated by multiplying their FTE value by the salary allotted to an equivalent full-time employee.
-For instance, let’s say a full-time graphic designer working 40 hours per week makes $48,000 per year.
-A part-time graphic designer working 30 hours per week at that same company would have an FTE of 0.75 since they work 75% of that 40 hours.
+For example, a full-time graphic designer working 40 hours per workweek makes $48,000 per year.
+A part-time graphic designer working 30 hours per week at the same company would have an FTE of 0.75, since they work 75% of those 40 hours.

 To get their FTE salary, you would multiply 0.75 x $48,000.
 This means the part-time graphic designer would earn $36,000 per year.

-What Is the Difference Between FTE and Headcount?
+What is the difference between FTE and headcount?